-When does the new curriculum begin?
+When did the new curriculum begin?

 What makes the new curriculum better?

 An important Carnegie Foundation report in 2010 criticized medical schools for being too passive, too long and too inflexible.
-"Educating Physicians: A Call for Reform of Medical School" and Residency" (Cooke M, Irby DM, O'Brien BC) recommended schools offer more integration in content rather than individual courses, foster habits in scientific inquiry, lead to better professional identity formation for new physicians, and allow students to individualize their learning.
+"Educating Physicians: A Call for Reform of Medical School and Residency" (Cooke M, Irby DM, O'Brien BC) recommended schools offer more integration in content rather than individual courses, foster habits in scientific inquiry, lead to better professional identity formation for new physicians and allow students to individualize their learning.
 These four "I’s" (integration, inquiry, identity, individualize) are key aspects of our new curriculum.
 As a result of the change, students will identify with their physician role earlier and achieve higher clinical skills by the end of medical school.

 Are other medical schools changing their curriculum like this?

 Yes, many schools are revising their curriculum in similar ways.
-We have a history of excellence and innovation in education and our leaders have also visited other schools to learn the very best methods.
+We have a history of excellence and innovation in education and our leaders have also visited other schools to learn the best methods.

 Does Sanford School of Medicine (SSOM) have experience in delivering integrated basic science courses?
 What are the results?

-Yes, we have been gradually integrating our course delivery for the past decade.
+Yes, we have been integrating our course delivery for the past decade.
 Our students continually perform at or above the national mean on their national board exam.

 Does SSOM have experience in delivering the longitudinal integrated clerkship?
 What are the results?

 Yes.
 We have been using the LIC for more than two decades on our Yankton campus.
-LIC students perform more independently than other students, are usually more involved in patient care by the end of the program, and perform equally well on national exams.
+LIC students perform more independently than other students, are usually more involved in patient care by the end of the program and perform equally well on national exams.

 Do any other institutions use or plan to use the LIC?